List of communities in Miami-Dade County, Florida: Census-designated places

-The former CDP of Lakes by the Bay (gg in the map) is now part of the Town of Cutler Bay.
+The former CDP of Lakes by the Bay (gg in the map) is now part of the Town of Cutler Bay, and the former CDP of University Park (m in the map) is now part of the Westchester CDP.

 Other unincorporated communities

 The boundaries of these communities are loose and may overlap with each other as well as with the census-designated places.

 The degree of development in these areas varies considerably.
 For instance, Frog City is a ghost town, while Little Gables is a densely populated suburban area and Redland is a rural but significantly populated region.